jtsternberg/CMB2-A-hitchhikers-guide-to-the-WordPress-galaxy/mu-plugins/cmb2/readme.txt

 * [CMB2-grid](https://github.com/origgami/CMB2-grid) from [origgami](https://github.com/origgami/): A grid system for WordPress CMB2 library that allows the creation of columns for a better layout in the admin.
 * [CMB2 Metatabs Options](https://github.com/rogerlos/cmb2-metatabs-options) from [rogerlos](https://github.com/rogerlos/): CMO makes it easy to create options pages with multiple metaboxes--and optional WordPress admin tabs.
 * [CMB2 Conditionals](https://github.com/jcchavezs/cmb2-conditionals) from [jcchavezs](https://github.com/jcchavezs/): Allows developers to relate fields so the display of one is conditional on the value of another.
-* [CMB2 Metabox Code Generator](http://hasinhayder.github.io/cmb2-metabox-generator/) from [hasinhayder](https://github.com/hasinhayder/): Use this code generator to generate fully functional CMB2 metaboxes by visually adding fields in the designer.
+* [CMB2 Metabox Code Generator](http://willthemoor.github.io/cmb2-metabox-generator/) from [willthemoor](https://github.com/willthemoor/): Skip the boring bits.
+Use this generator to create fully functional CMB2 metaboxes easily.
+Now with bulk entry!

-### Contribution
-All contributions welcome.
-If you would like to submit a pull request, please check out the [trunk branch](https://github.com/WebDevStudios/CMB2/tree/trunk) and pull request against it.
-Please read the [CONTRIBUTING](https://github.com/WebDevStudios/CMB2/blob/master/CONTRIBUTING.md) doc for more details.

-A complete list of all our awesome contributors found here: [github.com/WebDevStudios/CMB2/graphs/contributors](https://github.com/WebDevStudios/CMB2/graphs/contributors)
+* [Caldera Metaplate](https://wordpress.org/plugins/caldera-metaplate/) by [CalderaWP](https://calderawp.com/): Not specific to CMB2, but allows creating templates for outputting your custom fields.

 ### Links
 * [Project Homepage](http://cmb2.io)